netdata/netdata/ml/README.md

 - `window minimum anomaly rate`: (`0.0`/`1.0`) This parameter corresponds to a threshold on the percentage of time in the rolling window that the host was considered in an anomalous state.
 For example, the default of `0.25` means that if the host is in an anomalous state for 25% of more of the rolling window then and anomaly event will be triggered or extended if one is already active.
 Note: If you want to make the anomaly detector itself less sensitive, you can adjust this value to something like `0.75` which would mean the host needs to be much more consistently in an anomalous state to trigger an anomaly detection event.
 Likewise, a lower value like `0.1` would make the anomaly detector more sensitive.
 - `anomaly event min dimension rate threshold`: (`0.0`/`1.0`) This is a parameter that helps filter out irrelevant dimensions from anomaly events.
 For example, the default of `0.05` means that only dimensions that were considered anomalous for at least 5% of the anomaly event itself will be included in that anomaly event.
 The idea here is to just include dimensions that were consistently anomalous as opposed to those that may have just randomly happened to be anomalous at the same time.
 - `hosts to skip from training`: This parameter allows you to turn off anomaly detection for any child hosts on a parent host by defining those you would like to skip from training here.
 For example, a value like `dev-*` skips all hosts on a parent that begin with the "dev-" prefix.
 The default value of `!*` means "don't skip any".
-- `charts to skip from training`: This parameter allows you to exclude certain charts from anomaly detection by defining them here.
-By default, all charts, apart from a specific allow list of the typical basic Netdata charts, are excluded.
-If you have additional charts you would like to include for anomaly detection, you can add them here. **Note**: It is recommended to add charts in small groups and then measure any impact on performance before adding additional ones.
+- `charts to skip from training`: This parameter allows you to exclude certain charts from anomaly detection.
+By default, only netdata related charts are excluded.
+This is to avoid the scenario where accessing the netdata dashboard could itself tigger some anomalies if you don't access them regularly.
+If you want to include charts that are excluded by default, add them in small groups and then measure any impact on performance before adding additional ones.
+Example: If you want to include system, apps, and user charts:`!system.* !apps.* !user.* *`.

 ## Charts